GUOXINTONG/rejoin/README.md

 After pycharm being successfully set up, you can git clone this repo to your local.(use venv in pycharm or use anaconda, for the project environment)
+(ps: feel free to use Pycharm in Windows as alternative)

 ### Library dependencis attention: